 Claude Howell (1915-1997)

-In 1937, a painting by Howell was accepted in the North Carolina Association of Professional Artists’ first juried exhibition.
+In 1937, a painting by Claude Howell was accepted in the North Carolina Association of Professional Artists’ first juried exhibition.
 A few years later, his painting “Winter Landscapes” was accepted in the third North Carolina Artists Annual and won a $200 Purchase Award from the International Business Machines Corporation.
-These early successes lead to his participation in the New York World’s Fair exhibits and, in 1940, he was the first Tarheel to show work at the Metropolitan Museum of Art.
+These early successes lead to his participation in the New York World’s Fair exhibits and in 1940, Howell was the first Tarheel to show work at the Metropolitan Museum of Art.

 Claude Howell has often been characterized as the “Dean of North Carolina Painters.”
 The artist had a widespread influence on the arts in North Carolina through his painting, murals, and as an educator.
 Howell taught art at Wilmington College (now UNC-W) and his classes at UNC-W led to the formation of an Art Department, for which he became the director.
 Howell was a prolific painter and, when not painting on the coast of North Carolina, he spent many summers traveling and painting in Europe.